abdulwahid211/portfolio/README.md

 * First run `npm install`

-* Then run  `npm run start` to run the app in local environment localhost:8080.
+* Then run  `npm run start` then the webapp will run on localhost:8080.